Isaac-Flath/rag-eval-demo-app/README.md

 This project provides tools to:

 1. Create search indices from blog post content (lancedb vectors and bm25 corpus)
-2. Search blog posts using various retrieval methods
+2. Search blog posts using various retrieval methods (including a hybrid search -> re-ranking search)
 3. Evaluate and compare search results through an interactive web application

 > Note:  This is deployed to railway [here](https://search-eval-demo-production.up.railway.app/).
 But it's not designed for multiple users as it's a demo, so if too many people are there, it'll probably be super slow!